AndrewJBateman/FCC-Visualisation-D3-Scatterplot/README.md

 # :zap: FCC Visualisation D3 Scatterplot

-* D3.js used to visualise json data in a HTML scatterplot graph
+* Data Driven Documents in Javascript (D3.js) library v5 used to visualise JSON data in a HTML scatterplot graph
-* This was a [FreeCodeCamp Data Visualisation Project](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-scatterplot-graph) for Front End Certification that is still in the FCC curriculum with the same json data file
+* This was a [FreeCodeCamp Data Visualisation Project](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-scatterplot-graph) for Front End Certification that is still in the FCC curriculum with the same JSON data file
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/FCC-Visualisation-D3-Scatterplot?style=plastic)